[Most Recent Entries]

 That Sunday my wife woke me up and asked me if I had been online at all.
 I told her no, and she looked like she didn't want to tell me something.
 Bill had died that morning and it was all over FB (he was a pretty big figure in the metal community here).
 I went to his viewing with my good friend Dave.
 They were playing his favorite band Pink Floyd in the funeral home.
 It was something else seeing all these tough metal people crying.
 He was only 53 years old.
 I barely held it together.
 And I believe that's about the point that the downward spiral that I was already on, and already barely dealing with, began to accelerate.

 My wife and I had been having problems for awhile.
 I can trace the beginning of the end to the end of 2012.
 Before that, we had some problems, but nothing unusual- every relationship has some problems.
 But the last half of 2012 were so stressful on us both (because of me being in the hospital because of my kidneys and several other things) it caused some irreparable damage.
 After that, things just weren't the same.
 We went to counseling, but it didn't really help.
 We were both still trying, but it was kind of a losing battle.
 It was a combination of a lot of things I don't feel like rehashing here, but I came to realize that the girl I fell in love with was dead, for the most part.
 I had helped kill her, I guess, but in her place was a different person.
 Around 2014, right after we decided counseling wasn't working she came up with an idea- polyamory.
 One of the problems we had always had in the relationship was her extreme jealousy, and my problem of getting along with girls better than guys.
 I grew up and was raised by my Mom and Grandmom with my sister- my Grandfather was the only male role model I really had in my life, at least that I paid attention to.
 So I got more comfortable with girls, and have always had girls as friends, and this caused my wife extreme consternation.
 I never cheated on her, but she's always suspected that 'something' might have happened with some girl I was friends with.
-So she said that polyamory would be good because then she couldn't be jealous of girls I'm friends with or (even more), and she could be with someone who could provide the things that I wasn't great at (like gushy romance and stuff).
+So she said that polyamory would be good because then she couldn't be jealous of girls I'm friends with or (even more), and she could be with someone who could provide the things that I wasn't great at or wasn't really into.
 I didn't like the idea at all, but she pointed out that we had tried everything else, and it might work.
 She had been researching it.
 She got us 2 books to read.
 I still wasn't convinced- it just didn't seem like it would strengthen a relationship that had a lot of problems, it seemed more like at least one of the people in the relationship would fall in love with the other person they are with (I wanted to try other things- anything really, but polyamory felt like a copout).
 But I decided to give it a try, against my better judgement, as a last ditch effort.
 Well, right after that our beloved Siamese cat Charlie died, and we were both so devastated that we kind of forgot all that polyamory stuff for awhile.
 But later on in 2015 she said that she had met a guy online, and was interested in meeting him in person (one of the conditions was that we wouldn't get together with anyone in the area).
 So I took her to the airport (he lives in Georgia) and off she went.
 It was a very hard day for me.
 I've always been kind of a loner, so being alone didn't bother me much, but I did worry a lot about the cats when I wasn't home.
 I've had my house broken into a couple of times and the cats got out (they are inside only cats) and I'm scared they'll get hurt (I also had some asshole throw rocks through my window one time while I was at work, and if my wife wasn't there the cats might have gotten out then as well).
 Stuff like that makes me not like living alone- my wife doesn't work because she has social anxiety issues (which causes us to have major money problems, which also didn't help our relationship) so she was home most of the time.
 But fortunately there were never any problems any of the times she went to visit him.

 After awhile, all she wanted to do was talk on the phone with him 24/7, and she started breaking some of our agreements (such as that neither of us would spend a holiday with the 'other person').